BOARD OF DIRECTORS

 Member-at-Large

-Equity, Diversity, and Inclusion Officer
+Equity, Diversity, Inclusion and Belonging Officer

 Student Representative